Personal, Social & Health Education

 In addition to discrete lessons, the school regularly invites outside speakers in to hold assemblies and workshops on issues that affect the children.
 Guide Dogs for the Blind, NSPCC, the RNLI and secondary head teachers are just some of the guests we have invited.
 Whole school, Key Stage and class assemblies consistently link to PSHE, British Values and SMSC.

-In KS1 and lower Key Stage 2, children’s PSHE work is recorded in whole class scrapbooks whilst in KS2, children track their learning in individual Sensus books.
-Children’s achievements are also celebrated on our whole school Dojo app and via our newsletter, website and Term Times publication.
-Whole school PSHE events are recorded in the Subject Leader’s Impact folder, which includes pupil, parent and staff voice.
+In KS1 and lower Key Stage 2, children’s PSHE work is recorded in whole class scrapbooks whilst in upper KS2, children track their learning in individual Sensus books.
+Children’s achievements are also celebrated on our whole school Dojo app, via our weekly newsletter, and website.

 In addition to this, Non-Academic Development (NADs) is tracked three times a year, and alongside this, the children use the self-assessment tool PASS (Pupil Attitudes to Self and School) three times a year.
 These systems allow all adults to have a whole picture of the child from different viewpoints.